johnsonding/goldfynch/_posts/2017-01-17-how-to-change-your-goldfynch-case-plan.md

 date: 2017-01-17 08:07:00
 tags: general new-features
 author: "Anith Mathai"
+excerpt: "If you don't need all the storage your plan provides.
+GoldFynch, billing is prorated, so pay only what you use by upgrading and downgrading your case."
 ---

 ### GoldFynch is flexible!
 Upgrade or downgrade your case plan as needed.